Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 \subsubsection{L1}

 The above discussion on Q1 begs the question of why the L1 method does appear to faithfully reconstruct the $E_\text{avail}$ at higher $E_\nu$, given its resolution continues to monotonically decrease with $E_\nu$.
-Again, we can understand the behavior of this method better using the scatter plot of the light calorimetric response $R_\text{cal, light}$ values for different primary particles in Figure \ref{fig:light-responses}.
-Here, we see that unlike the charge calorimetric responses, the average electron $R_\text{cal, light}$ and the average hadronic particle's $R_\text{cal, light}$ are much closer to each other -- even for these sub-GeV events, there is to some extent \textit{self-compensating light}~\cite{Selfcompensatinglight4GeV} between the light responses of the EM and hadronic components.
-That is, primary protons have higher $R_\text{cal, light}$ than electrons because of stronger recombination, while neutrons (and pions) have lower $R_\text{cal, light}$ than electrons.
-Consequently, the fluctuation in the overall $R_\text{cal, light}$ due to varying partitions of the total available energy into the EM and hadronic components is greatly reduced.
+Again, we can understand the behavior of this method better using the scatter plot of the light calorimetric response $R_\text{cal, light}$ values for different primary particles in \cref{fig:light-responses}.
+Here, we see that unlike the charge calorimetric responses, the average electron $R_\text{cal, light}$ and the average hadronic particle's $R_\text{cal, light}$ are much closer to each other -- even for these sub-GeV events, there is to some extent \textit{self-compensation in light calorimetry}~\cite{Selfcompensatinglight4GeV} between the calorimetric responses of the EM and hadronic components.
+This is because, unlike in the case of charge, the stronger recombination for primary protons \textit{increases} their $R_\text{cal, light}$ above that of electrons, while the greater missing energy for neutrons and pions still lowers their $R_\text{cal, light}$ below that of electrons.
+Consequently, the fluctuation in the overall $R_\text{cal, light}$ due to varying partitions of the total available energy into the EM and hadronic components is greatly reduced, compared to charge.

-This is consistent with how in Fig \ref{fig:rcal} the overall $R_\text{cal, light}$ peak is close to both the EM- and hadronic-component $R_\text{cal, light}$ peaks, while the overall $R_\text{cal, charge}$ peak is far from the hadronic-component $R_\text{cal, charge}$ peak.
-While the self-compensation in $L$ is not to the extent seen in multi-GeV events (where the EM- and hadronic-$R_\text{cal, light}$ essentially peak at the same value), it is still enough for sub-GeV neutrinos case that, when just using the light signal, the relatively-simple L1 method is still sufficient to achieve similarly good performance as the more-complex Q3 method using charge signals.
+This is consistent with how, in \cref{fig:rcal}, the overall $R_\text{cal, light}$ peak is close to both the EM- and hadronic-component peaks, while the overall $R_\text{cal, charge}$ peak is far from the hadronic-component peak.
+The self-compensation in $L$ does not reach the extent seen in multi-GeV events, where the EM- and hadronic-$R_\text{cal, light}$ essentially peak at the same value.
+It is nevertheless sufficient in the sub-GeV case that, even using only the light signal, the relatively simple L1 method achieves performance comparable to that of the more complex Q3 method based on charge signals.